Content warning, highlight the hidden text between the lines:

 "That's my friend!
 Let me through!"
 There was that voice in the crowd again.
 It was close.
 "Miss Alicia!"

-The septuagenarian had something clutched tight to her body as she pushed past the other members of the crowd and reached reached over the glut of frantic help deskers trying to revive one of their own.
+The septuagenarian had something clutched tight to her body as she pushed through the crowd and reached over the glut of frantic help deskers trying to revive one of their own.
 In her thick, wrinkled hands, she held the saddest waste of chlorophyll Alicia could've asked for.
-The office manager shouted over the roar of the crowd, "Miss Alicia, take it!"
-Trace threw her head backwards and cracked Party Girl in the jaw, causing her to drop the keyboard and stumble towards the side of the ring.
-Just as Alicia grabbed the potted fern, so did Trace.

 You were a worthy adversary, fern.
 You may die with honor.